-&lt;sup>25 Easterly, William, Kremer, Michael, Pritchett, Lant & Summers, Lawrence H., 1993.
+&lt;sup>28 Easterly, William, Kremer, Michael, Pritchett, Lant & Summers, Lawrence H., 1993.

-With respect to all three types of African countries, including the land-locked, it can be assumed that frequent political turnover and regime change, which has been an endemic feature of much of Sub-Saharan Africa, leads not only to political but also economic instability.
-It should not be difficult to trace the number of coups, changes in governments, even in ministers of finance, as causal agents in this respect.
-Oscillation between a market orientation and a controls orientation in policy, which is often referred to as sub-optimal for development generally, can also be considered a likely cause of instability, especially if these decisions are the result of continuous bargaining between different ethnic groups and the central government.
-Power-sharing as a solution, via proportional representation, mutual veto and decentralization has not been much in evidence in Africa.
-If decentralization takes the form of delegation or deconcentration, not devolution to local bodies in the form of fiscal decentralization, reliance on the center's funds for public goods is retained.
+If decentralization takes the usual form of delegation or deconcentration, instead of true devolution to local bodies in the form of fiscal decentralization, reliance on the center's funds for public goods is retained.
 This maintains power in the hands of those who control lives and is likely to lead to lobbying, continuous bargaining, uncertainty, conflict and economic fluctuations.
 As Kimenyi points out, ethnic heterogeneity leads to the under-provision of non-excludable public goods but favors excludable patronage goods.
 Resistance to this system by minorities risks higher instability, especially if combined with the central government's inequitable tax and other direct interventions in favor of the elite, permitting trust to fluctuate and decline over time.
 Of course, if clan population proportions change, especially in closely split polarized societies, another reason for volatility makes its appearance.
 The possibility of alternating roving and stationary bandit regimes is not at all unrealistic and also relevant to the issue of instability.